Athens & Epidaurus Festival

-- Athens Festival performances are presented between June 1st and mid to late July.
+Athens Festival performances are held between June 1st and mid to late July.
 Starting hours: 21:00 (unless stated otherwise)

-- Epidaurus performances are presented every Friday and Saturday, from the beginning of July to mid-August.
+Epidaurus performances are held every Friday and Saturday, from early July to mid-August.
 Starting hours: 21:00 for Ancient Theatre of Epidaurus, 21:30 for Little Theatre of Ancient Epidaurus.

 The Athens Festival is held at the following venues: